Curvature-weighted spectra anticipate dissipation peaks in decaying three-dimensional turbulence: Governing equations and numerical method

 \subsection{Isotropic spectra, transfer, and flux}

-From saved snapshots we compute isotropic shell averages of the energy spectrum $\E(k,t)$, the enstrophy spectrum $\Z(k,t)$, the dissipation spectrum $\D(k,t)$, and the curl-of-vorticity spectrum $|\curl\bfw|^2(k,t)$.
-We denote the wavevector magnitude by $\kappa \equiv |\boldsymbol{\kappa}|$ and define the integer isotropic wavenumber by binning
+From saved snapshots we compute isotropic shell sums of the energy spectrum $\E(k,t)$, the enstrophy spectrum $\Zspec(k,t)$, the dissipation spectrum $\D(k,t)$, and the shell-summed curl-of-vorticity spectrum $\Cfour(k,t)$.
+We denote the wavevector magnitude by $\kappa \equiv |\boldsymbol{\kappa}|$ and define integer shells by